goatzillax/esp8266_pir_now/README.md

 ## Transmit unit

 The system is intended to support multiple transmitter/sensor units in an 'offline' (non-infrastructure) mode in case of remote usage.
 Think:  camping.
-Don't want no bears sneaking up on me know what mi saying i ain't down with that git away from thar, bear.
+Don't want no bears sneaking up on me know what im saying i ain't down with that git away from thar, bear u don't know me like that.

-Upon first power-up, the transmitter will scan available channels until a message is successful and then save that channel to RTC memory.
+Upon first power up, the transmitter will scan available channels until a message is successful and then save that channel to RTC memory.

 The chip should then enter deep sleep until woken up by PIR detection.

 TODO:  debug retry/timer mechanism.  probably more espressif errata.
+TODO:  rescan after X amount of failbertz

 ## Receiver unit